froukje/datamapu/content/posts/2023/20231113_linear_regression.md

 ![normal distribution](/images/20231113_linear_regression/normal_distribution.png)

 **Independence.** The independent variables are not dependent of each other.
-In other words there is no autocorrelation within the dependent data.
+In other words, there is no autocorrelation within the dependent data.

 ![independence](/images/20231113_linear_regression/independence.png)

 **Homoscedasticity.** The variance of the residuals is constant.
-This expecially means that the number of datapoints has no impact on the variance of the residuals.
+This especially means that the number of datapoints has no impact on the variance of the residuals.

 ![homeoscedacity](/images/20231113_linear_regression/homeo.png)